 OPC 10000-7 specifies several policies which are identified by a specific unique URI.
 To improve interoperability among vendors’ products, Server and Publisher products implement these policies rather than define their own.
 Clients and Subscribers support the same policies.

-Policies refer to many of the same security choices as Profiles; however the policy specifies which of those choices to use in the Session.
-The policy does not specify the range of choices that the product offers, they are described in the Profiles that it supports.
+Security policies are a type of Profile that specifies which of the security setting choices to use in the Session.
+The security policy does not specify the range of choices that the product offers, they are described in the Profiles that it supports.

-These policies are included in Certification Testing associated with OPC UA Applications.
-The Certification Testing ensures that the standard is followed and that the appropriate security algorithms are supported.
+These security policies are included in certification testing associated with OPC UA Applications.
+The certification testing ensures that the standard is followed and that the appropriate security algorithms are supported.

 Security Profiles describe a Profile “None” that is used for testing, but if any other more secure Profiles are available this Profile is disabled by default.
 Profile “None” provides no security.

 OPC UA supports the selection of several security modes: “None”, “Sign”, “SignAndEncrypt”.
 Security mode “None” can only be used with security Profile None.
-It is disabled for all other security Profiles.
-The choice of “Sign” or “SignAndEncrypt” is dependent on the CSMS, in some applications where data confidentiality is not required, “Sign” might be sufficient.
+Security mode “none” is disabled for all other security Profiles.
+Profile None shall be disabled by default.
+The choice of “Sign” or “SignAndEncrypt” is dependent on the CSMS, in some applications where data confidentiality is not required, “Sign” is sufficient.

 User Authentication is achieved when the Client passes user credentials to the Server as specified via Session Services (described in OPC 10000-4).
 The Server can authenticate the user with these credentials.